wonderjz/GraphDatabase-neo4j-py2neo/README.md

 Intro tutorial for Neo4j and py2neo

 Read csv files into neo4j db at once<br/>
-Read csv files into neo4j db line by line
+Read csv files into neo4j db line by line<br/>
-Update nodes, relationships, properties
+Update nodes, relationships, properties<br/>
-Find the closed loop
+Find the closed loop<br/>
-Return the number of bidirectional edges
+Return the number of bidirectional edges<br/>
-Generate some rules and test them for fraud detection
+Generate some rules and test them for fraud detection<br/>